-- End tuition fees and audition fees and introduce grants for all students in further and higher education. - Student grants to cover living expenses and special clothing and equipment costs. - Improve the preparation of students for life in the industry and create mentoring and support networks in schools. - Funding for ongoing training for young and established professionals. - Scrap EBacc and other constraints on arts subjects, such as Progress 8, and increase arts education and theatre visits in junior and secondary schools. - Restore and increase the Education Maintenance Allowance for students in England.
+- End tuition fees, audition fees, and visual arts opportunities fees and introduce grants for all students in further and higher education. - Student grants to cover living expenses and special clothing and equipment costs. - Improve the preparation of students for life in the industry and create mentoring and support networks in schools. - Funding for ongoing training for young and established professionals. - Scrap EBacc and other constraints on arts subjects, such as Progress 8, and increase arts education and theatre visits in junior and secondary schools. - Restore and increase the Education Maintenance Allowance for students in England.